-The bacteria Leptospira is zoonotic, which means that this disease can also be transmitted to humans and other animals who come in contact with the infected dog.
+The bacteria Leptospira is zoonotic, which means that this type of disease can also be transmitted to humans and other animals who contact the infected dog.

 Symptoms of Leptospirosis in dogs: